 Once I’d conquered my jam-making, canning, preserving fears, I knew I’d be making huge batches of this.
 For one thing, ’tis the season of neighbors knocking each other’s doors down, bearing overstuffed grocery bags full of their summer bumper crop.
 We’ve all got ’em, in spades, and we don’t know what the heck to do with the sheer volume of…

-I think it had to be close to a year ago that Mr. Allie and I were watching Food Network, saw this recipe, and HAD to make it, THAT VERY NIGHT.
+I think it had to be close to a year ago that my husband and I were watching Food Network, saw this recipe, and HAD to make it, THAT VERY NIGHT.
 It was so good.
 I mean, we were kinda blown away.
 And the tomato jam really made the dish.
 Such a huge flavor impact!
 Our tastebuds were doing a happy dance…

 It was a bit time consuming, mostly because of the tomato jam, but I remember thinking that if I’d already had it made, in the pantry or whatever, the meal would’ve been a cinch.
 I’m sure that was the original intent the chef had when developing it.